 Climate change is a massive problem that needs to be tackled on multiple fronts.
 Defenders is working to ensure the best science is being used to understand the full impacts of climate change on wildlife and ecosystems.
 We are a leader in the conservation community when it comes to advocating for laws, policies and funding to help combat the threat.
 And we’re also devising strategies and guidelines to help wildlife and natural resource managers prepare for the impacts of climate change.

-In addition to the work our climate change team is doing, you’ll find more details about our efforts throughout our website because it is related to virtually every aspect of what we do.
-For example, many of our Species at Risk pages include details about how climate change specifically affects animals like polar bears and sea turtles; our Habitat Conservation section discusses its impact on different areas like refuges and land trusts; and our work to help develop “smart from the start” strategies for renewable energy development is critically important to helping solve this global problem.
+You’ll find more details about our efforts on climate change throughout our website because it is related to virtually every aspect of what we do.
+Many of our wildlife pages include details about how climate change specifically affects animals like polar bears and sea turtles .
+Our Habitat Conservation section discusses its impact on areas like wildlife refuges and national forests.
+And our work to help develop “smart from the start” strategies for renewable energy development is critically important to helping solve this global problem.